Flowpack/Flowpack.NodeTemplates/README.md

 1. `composer require flowpack/nodetemplates`
 2. Add templates to your nodetypes configuration in NodeTypes.yaml, as described in the examples below
-3. Use the new React UI
+3. Or use the command to dump the template based on your workspace

 ## Hello world